jimhigginson/omfs-research-group/content/home/welcome.md

   css_class:
 ---

+The Trinity Club refers to members of our group, who are oral and maxillofacial academic surgeons, who hold or aspire to the holy trinity: medical, dental and higher research degrees.

-The OMFS research group is a network of committed, talented individuals, clinically trained or training in oral and maxillofacial surgery, but with a wide portfolio of research interests and contexts.
-This organisation exists so that the members can provide support to each other and the various research projects
+The group is a network of committed, talented individuals, clinically trained or training in oral and maxillofacial surgery, with a wide portfolio of research interests and contexts, including head and neck cancer, cleft lip and palate, craniofacial deformity, clinical/surgical education, clinical trials and more.

+This organisation exists so that the members can provide support to each other and the various research projects.
+If you are interested, please get in contact!